AarMAn8383/Inventory-management/README.md

-# Spring Boot 3.0 Security with JWT Implementation
+# Inventory management
-This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
-It includes the following features:
+This project is an inventory management application developed in the Java language.
+It provides a set of functions for tracking the receipt and consumption of goods, inventory management, and generating reports on the availability of goods.

 ## Features
 * User registration and login with JWT authentication